-When you arrive at the University, you will have many opportunities to attend a Tier 4 Visa Essentials information session.
+Now that you have arrived after successfully getting your Tier 4 visa; you have a number of responsibilities to protect your visa.
+We will be running Tier 4 Essentials information sessions as part of the International Students' welcome programme to explain what these are.
+You will have many opportunities to attend a Tier 4 Visa Essentials information session so please attend.
 Full details about these sessions will be available from the International Student Information Point and from The Hub.

 The duties of the student are to: